tylerd92/git-linux-cheat-sheat/readme.md

 git diff - Shows changes between two branches, changes due to a merge, changes compared to the last commit and the working tree, and changes between two files.

 git merge - Combines the changes from a branch to the current working branch.

+### Linux Commands
+mkdir - creates a new directory in the current path